evohringer/Supporting_Information/DNA Bases Partition Coefficients/Adenine/Water/readme.md

-Topology files calculated in water solvent.
+Topology files with atomic charges calculated in water solvent.